hydro-informatics/hydro-informatics.github.io/pages/python-basics/xml.md

 ### (Un)merge cells
-Merging and un-merging cells is a popular office function for style purposes and *openpyxl* also provides function to perform merge operations:
+Merging and un-merging cells is a popular office function for style purposes and *openpyxl* also provides functions to perform merge operations:

 ```python